JohnSilentHill/Python-Code-Practice/update_log.md

 > Made the framework for a custom terminal.
 >
-> Added some basic commands ("help", "exit", "hello", "pwordgen")
+> Added some basic commands ("help", "exit", "info", "gotop", "neofetch", "hello", "pwordgen")

 ### Password Generator